How do you know if pest control is working?

 If we’re treating ants and activity seems to increase briefly, that’s often part of the process.
 We explain these patterns clearly in our guide on why ants keep coming back after treatment.
 The same applies to spiders.
 Temporary movement doesn’t mean failure, as discussed in seeing spiders after treatment.

 For families concerned about safety, we apply products according to labeled guidelines.
-Once treatments are dry, they’re designed to be safe when used properly.
+Once treatments are dry, they’re designed to be safe when used properly, according to National Pesticide Information Center safety guidelines.
 We take that responsibility seriously in every residential pest control service we provide.

 An initial uptick in activity is often one of the early signs pest control is working.
 Pests can’t stay hidden once the environment changes.
 Increased visibility usually means the product is doing its job.